 Name/Gender Marker Changes

 Students have the option to enter a chosen name and/or their pronouns through the ACData system on their "Personal ID" page.
 This name can be updated at anytime and appears on all internal documents (class rosters, email, directory, etc.).
 Students can select for their pronouns to appear on class rosters.
-Student ID cards can be reissued with an updated name change once for no charge.
-Subsequent card updates require the typical replacement fee.
+There should be no charges imposed for ID card replacement due to name changes.
+If you are charged a fee, please contact us at firstname.lastname@example.org.
 Your amherst.edu email address can be changed via a request to AskIT (AskIT@amherst.edu) once you have changed your name in AC Data.

-Legal names, which appear on diplomas and transcripts, can be changed without proof of a legal name change, please email email@example.com to request said change.
+Name displayed on diplomas and transcripts can be changed without proof of a legal name change.
 If an alumnus changes their name after graduating, diplomas and transcripts can be reissued with the correct name listed.

 Gender markers are not listed on internal documents such as class rosters, emails, directory, etc. When asked to select a gender on any university documents, students are encouraged to self-identify their gender marker with the options available.